emtompsett/Notes/README.md

 - social features of using group projects - graphs, pulse, etc. helps show who is doing what when
 - in settings -> collaborators & teams -> will show you who is in what group
 - can use the same groups again

+use a pull request for questions use pull request to comment on - create another branch called grade at the beginning to be able to comment and review all of the code at once. require code to be in on github to get feedback.

+TRAVISCI - automated grading using Github